ondat/documentation/docs/install/airgapped-clusters.md

 ## Step 4.
 Pulling images into a private registry

 The images set on the previous steps need to be added to your registry.
+You can find them with:

 ```bash
 grep -E  "RELATED|image:" *.yaml